Skeptomenos/Keystone/keystone/project/mission.md

 ## Current Idea

 We are evolving the Keystone framework into a "Zero-Friction" AI-assisted engineering system.
-This involves creating an intelligent setup wizard (`INITIATOR.md`), a robust retrofit engine ("The Archaeologist") for existing codebases, and a sustainable update mechanism ("The Weaver") using Shadow Files to separate core framework logic from project-specific customizations.
+This involves creating an intelligent setup wizard (`INITIATOR.md`), a robust retrofit engine ("The Archaeologist") for existing codebases, and a sustainable update mechanism ("The Weaver") using a Smart Merging Protocol to integrate core framework logic with project-specific customizations.

 ## Evolution

 - [2025-12]: Pivoted to "Zero-Friction" model.
-Introduced INITIATOR.md, The Archaeologist (Retrofit), and The Weaver (Smart Updates/Shadow Files).
+Introduced INITIATOR.md, The Archaeologist (Retrofit), and The Weaver (Smart Updates).

 ## Success Looks Like